 Situations that involve pets tend to elicit strong reactions from everyone involved.
 Some jump to protect a pet and may break someone's car window to save a dog on a hot day.
-Others may take the human's side and have furious reactions to off-leash dogs in public areas or request euthanasia after a dog bites a child.
-The range of emotions is unpredictable.
+Others may take the human's side.
+Then, some have furious reactions to off-leash dogs in public areas.
+In the most heightened situation involving a dog attack, a parent may request euthanasia after a dog bites a child.
+The range of emotions around dogs and dog bite claims is unpredictable.

-In this article, we discuss the laws, terms, and legal rights you should know to help keep your dog safe.
+This article discusses the laws, terms, and legal rights an owner of a dog should know to keep their dog safe.

 Using Your City's Code of Ordinances 101

 You can search online for your city name and "code of ordinances" (such as "San Francisco code of ordinances").
 Once you find the official government website, you can use the search functions for "dog" or more specific terms like "leash laws."
-Most websites will provide the ordinances you need to know or provide a cross-reference link to the right law.
+Most cities' websites will have the ordinances you need to know or give a cross-reference link to the proper law.

-You can also use their table of contents to look under areas like "public protection" or "animals" to find the list of laws.
+You can also use their tables of contents to look under areas like "public protection" or "animals" to find the list of laws.

 Table of Contents